 Solid wire welding with gas will generally give a better finish to a weld and is great for use indoors.
 Gasless flux wire is great for welding outdoors where there is likely to be wind conditions that will normally disperse any shielding gas.
 Regardless of wire being used the machine welds great and is smooth to run giving a professional touch to your work.

 Portable: Hobart has framed this welder very technically.
 You will be amazed to find all the amazing features it exhibits but, its lightweight is the highlight.
 It weighs only 57 lbs which means, you can carry it anywhere anytime, super easily.

 To make it just a five-finger exercise, Hobart gives you the option of a cart with wheels to carry this super-light machine.

-To iron out any problems the machine is equipped with a user manual.
-Considering its low power input feature, the weld is pretty smooth with a professional touch.
+To iron out any problems the machine is equipped with a user manual, plus online support from Hobart.

 Safety: Hobart takes care of your safety and so, their machines are equipped with all the necessary safety features.
-The temperature sensor records rise in temperature of the machine and in case of overheating, turns it off automatically.
+The thermal overload protection sensor records a rise in temperature of the machine and in case of overheating, turns it off automatically.

 - Lightweight which makes it easy to transfer.

 - The melder has a strong steel case that makes a rugged, lightweight welding machine.